-Unit 1 special operation (section 4.2.1.3): [NOT applicable during spring spill North priority order.]
-When the ASW in Bay 1 is open and total outflow > 38 kcfs, Unit 1 is operated in the upper 1% range (~16.0–17.5 kcfs) to smooth out the eddy that forms during ASW spill.
+Unit 1 special operation (section 4.2.1.3): When the ASW in Bay 1 is open and total outflow > 38 kcfs, Unit 1 is operated in the upper 1% range (~16.0–17.5 kcfs) to smooth out the eddy that forms during ASW spill.
 Assume other units operate approximately uniformly within their full 1% ranges.
 When other units are operating at < 16.0 kcfs, assume Unit 1 is at the lower end of the upper 1% range (~16.0 kcfs).
 When average unit discharge is > 16.0 kcfs, assume all units are operating uniformly.

-Unit 5 will likely not be available in spring 2018.
-The current repair schedule estimates Unit 5 will return to service in summer 2018 (July/August).

 Turbine Unit Operating Range.

 In-Season (April 1–October 31).
 As defined in the BPA Load Shaping Guidelines (Appendix C), all units will be operated within ±1% of peak turbine efficiency (1% range) to maximize survival of juvenile fish that pass through the turbines.
 Turbine unit flow and power output at the lower and upper limits of the 1% range are defined in Table LGS-6.